Medaka Box

 Medaka Box (めだかボックス, Medaka Bokkusu) is a Japanese manga series written by Nisio Isin and illustrated by Akira Akatsuki.
+It was serialized in Shueisha's shōnen manga magazine Weekly Shōnen Jump between May 2009 and April 2013, with its chapters collected in 22 tankōbon volumes.
 The series follows Medaka Kurokami, Zenkichi Hitoyoshi, Kouki Akune and Mogana Kikaijima, who are the members of the student council, during their various adventures to honor suggestions presented by academy members in order to better the academy.
-Medaka Box was serialized in Shueisha's shōnen manga magazine Weekly Shōnen Jump between May 2009 and April 2013, with its chapters collected in twenty-two tankōbon volumes.

 It received three light novel series, two series with two volumes and one with one volume between 2012 and 2013.
 It was adapted into a 12-episode anime television series that aired between April and June 2012.
 A second 12-episode season aired between October and December 2012.